Asset Publisher

 Somatosensory-evoked potentials (SSEPs)

 Somatosensory-evoked potentials (SSEPs) are cortical responses elicited by peripheral nerve stimulations.
 Peripheral nerves, such as the median, ulnar, or tibial nerve are typically stimulated, but in some situations, the spinal cord may be stimulated directly.
 Recording is done either cortically or at the level of the spinal cord above the surgical procedure.
 Intra-operative monitoring of SSEPs is most commonly used during orthopedic or neurologic surgery to prompt intervention to reduce surgically induced morbidity and/or to monitor the level of anesthesia.
-One of the most common indications for SSEP monitoring is in patients undergoing corrective surgery for scoliosis.
+One of the most common indications for SSEP monitoring is in individuals undergoing corrective surgery for scoliosis.
 In this setting, SSEP monitors the status of the posterior column pathways, and thus does not reflect ischemia in the anterior (motor) pathways.
 Several different techniques are commonly used, including stimulation of a relevant peripheral nerve with monitoring from the scalp, from interspinous ligament needle electrodes, or from catheter electrodes in the epidural space.

 Brainstem Auditory-Evoked Potentials (BAEPs)